graylog-labs/cli-dashboard/README.md

     username: lennart
     password: sEcReT

 That's it.
-Now start the dashboard:
+Now install start the dashboard: (You'll have to have [node.js](http://nodejs.org/download/) installed.
+Protip: It's in [homebrew](http://brew.sh) if you are on OSX.)

     $ npm install graylog-cli-dashboard -g
     $ graylog-dashboard --stream-id [stream-id] --host [graylog-server REST API URL]